-As disclosed in note 3, subsequent to year end, the Mining Warden upheld objections to the expenditure objections and recommended that the Minister refuse applications for expenditure exemption for tenements E25/538, E25/539, E25/540 and E28/2580.
-These tenements have been fully impaired for a total impairment of \$3,672,692 as disclosed in note 12.
-These tenements have only been impaired, not written off, because this matter is not finalised.
+As disclosed in note 3, on 30 August 2022, the Mining Warden upheld objections to expenditure objections and recommended that the Minister refuse applications for expenditure exemption for tenements E25/538, E25/539, E25/540 and E28/2580.
+The Warden granted the Company leave to appeal their decision to the Minister.
+The Company has appealed this decision to the Minister but this appeal has not been resolved.
+These tenements were fully impaired for a total impairment of \$3,672,692 at 30 June 2022 as disclosed in note 12.
+These tenements remain impaired, not written off, with further impairment for expenditure to 30 June 2023 of \$920,840 as disclosed in note 12.
+These tenements have been impaired, not written off, because this matter remains outstanding.
 If these tenements are not forfeited then the Group may be required to pay fines to keep the tenements up to a total of \$120,000.